tomaz/zx-next-dev-guide/readme.md

 Couple ideas for new content:

 - Description for other relevant ZX Spectrum / Next port
-- Sound and music
 - Describe DMA

 # License

-Document is available under GNU license, please see the end of LaTeX or PDF document for full licence info!
+ZX Spectrum Next Developer Guide and companion source code are available under GNU license, please see the end of LaTeX or PDF document for full licence info!